Lessons From a Viral Rap Video: How to Build Memorable B2B Brands

 Earlier that week, my CEO asked me to find an idea to promote one of our new software.

-I lead the Marketing for a startup in renewable energy.
+I lead the Marketing for a company in renewable energy.
 We operate in a niche market known for its technical jargon and complex terms.

 My brain starts racing.
 Chris is turning complex concepts into exciting songs.